 Performing in High Pressure Situations

 It’s what some top players refer to as “the game slowing down”.
 It’s because our brain drops all unnecessary stimuli and focus exclusively on what matters.
 It’s the so called “tunnel vision”.

 Gladwell says this is between 115 and 145 heart beats for minutes.

 But above that threshold stress make us ineffective.
 Most of us, as a matter of fact, get too aroused in stressful situations.

 Above 145 part of our body functions start to shut down.
 That’s why for some it’s difficult to even dial the police phone number.

-It convenes that we should avoid relying on our snap judgement in high stress situations.
+It convenes that we should avoid relying on our snap judgment in high stress situations.
 Whenever you can, disengage instead, take a break and resume later.

 Real Life Applications